 But then there are those times where I shoot a wedding, or work with an amazingly talented dancer or artist, and collaborate to capture something special:

-A humbling side effect of this journey through photography has been the success of this website.
-I receive daily comments or emails from people around the world who have found me through my portfolios, or through the Fuji related camera reviews I have done (I love the Fuji products, and deeply value their friendship and support).
-I love these new relationships, many of which will lead to new opportunities.
+A humbling side effect of this journey through photography has been the success of this website and my social media accounts.
+I receive daily comments or emails from people around the world who have found me through my portfolio, my teaching or through my work with Fujifilm Canada.
+I love these relationships, many of which lead to new opportunities and collaborations.

 I am in love with every minute of this journey as a professional photographer.
 If you would ever like to discuss a collaboration or project I would love to hear from you.